Tira, Israel: Al-Ard sports club

-Land restrictions
+1970s–1990s: Development and land seizures

-The narrowing of developmental space has meant that land purchases for ownership in the Triangle are four to five times higher per dunam than is the price for 49 year land rents in areas where Jewish villages have been established.
+The narrowing of developmental space has meant that land purchases for ownership in the Triangle were four to five times higher per dunam than the price for 49 year land rents in areas where Jewish villages have been established.
 The land available for Triangle Arabs has been dwindling through expropriation, pari passu with the growth of their populations.
 Further slimming took place in the 1980s, when the land under the council's jurisdiction was 12,664 dunams, as portions were reassigned to the Drom HaSharon Regional Council.
 By 1993, land owned by Tira residents amounted to 11,750 dunams, meaning 0.78 dunams (780 square metres) per person.
 The Israel Land Authority exercises jurisdiction over 1,000 dunams within this area.

 Over the following years, 1994–1995, further confiscations took place, when a network of high-tension power lines to service Jewish settlements was built along the predominantly private owned Trans-Israel toll highway, which itself was calculated to cause the confiscation of over 4,000 dunams of private Arab land in the Triangle, and the infrastructure, with its 300 metres leeway moved off the highway and ran through Tira agricultural tracts, leading to further restrictions of land use.
 (Note: Certain crops can be grown, but green houses are disallowed (Abu Rass 1997).)
 Tira had a further 950 dunams confiscated, and 400 subjected to limitations on use.
 Residents of Tira and other affected villages protested, arguing that the power lines could have overlapped with the non-construction zone running along the highway, an objection that had led to the rerouting of the lines in the case of the Jewish kibbutz of Eyal.
 Their petition was rejected by the Supreme Court of Israel.
 Repeated attempts to reclaim lost land and allow expansion to cope with demographic growth (1983, 1984, 1985, 1986, 1988) were rejected by the Ministry of the Interior.
 A request to have 400 dunams of land reincorporated under Tira jurisdiction, land owned by Tira residents who pay taxes to the Lev HaSharon Regional Council, was still pending in 1997.

-It was granted city status in 1991.
+Tira was granted city status in 1991.

-Trump Peace Plan
+21st century

+In 2019 a program to build a new neighbourhood on 161 dunam of government land was approved.

 The Trump peace plan negotiated between Israel and the United States but without Palestinian interlocutors, introduced the possibility of stripping the 350,000 Israeli Arabs in the Triangle, and therefore the citizens of Tira, of their Israeli citizenship rights by transferring that area to an eventual State of Palestine.
 The prospect is unnerving to the communities that might be affected.

+The Eastern Railway, under construction as of 2026, passes near the town.
+The Tira-Kokhav Yair station opened in June 2026.